 This is the companion offense to Gift to Public Servant by Person Subject to His Jurisdiction.
 Under that law, certain public servants are prohibited from accepting gifts from certain other people – people under their “jurisdiction.”

 Have you been charged with Offering Gift to Public Servant?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The Texas legislature codified this criminal offense in Texas Penal Code Section 36.09.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 1993.